percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 The maximum checkpoint age is determined by the total length of all transaction log files (`innodb_log_file_size`).

-When the checkpoint age reaches the maximum checkpoint age, blocks are flushed syncronously.
-The rules of the thumb is to keep one hour of traffic in those logs and let the checkpointing perform its work as smooth as possible.
+When the checkpoint age reaches the maximum checkpoint age, blocks are flushed synchronously.
+The rules of the thumb is to keep one hour of traffic in those logs and let the check-pointing perform its work as smooth as possible.
 If you don't do this, InnoDB will do synchronous flushing at the worst possible time, ie when you are busiest.

 ### Pages Flushed (Adaptive)